Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Sample growth and characterization

 In the case of S2 (see Figure \ref{fig:samples}c), a second MgO barrier was grown epitaxially on the Fe (10~nm) electrode at $\sim$ 80 °C, followed by deposition of a second Fe (10~nm) electrode at a similar temperature.
 This layer was annealed at $\sim$~400~°C for 20 minutes.
 To magnetically harden the top electrode, a thin Co layer was deposited at $\sim$~100~°C, forming an epitaxial hexagonal structure with its c-axis tilted in the plane of the Fe layer.
 The Fe/Co bilayer enables the independent control of the two magnetic electrodes of the double-barrier junction under an external magnetic field, thus establishing a hard–soft magnetic configuration.
 The stack was finally capped with a 15~nm Au protective layer.

 For S3 (Figure \ref{fig:samples}d), the multilayer growth started on an MgO(100)//MgO(10~nm) base template.
-A 45~nm Fe bottom electrode was deposited at $\sim$~30~°C and annealed at 500~°C for 30 minutes to improve crystallinity and achieve an atomically flat surface.
+A 45~nm Fe bottom electrode was deposited at $\sim$~30~°C and annealed at 500~°C for 30 minutes to improve the crystallinity and achieve an atomically flat surface.
 A first single crystal MgO barrier was then epitaxially grown layer by layer at $\sim$~70~°C, with its thickness monitored via RHEED oscillations.
 On top of this barrier, a 40~nm V electrode was epitaxially grown at the same temperature and annealed for flattening at 450~°C for 30 minutes.
 A second single crystal MgO barrier was subsequently epitaxially deposited at $\sim$~100~°C, followed by the growth of a 10~nm Fe electrode at $\sim$~90~°C. This electrode was annealed at 400~°C for 20 minutes to promote crystallization and surface smoothing.
 Similarly to S2, the top Fe electrode was magnetically hardened by the deposition of a 20~nm Co overlayer at the same temperature.
 The final structure was capped with a 15~nm Au layer for protection.

-Following the MBE growth, all samples were patterned into in square-shape junctions of a size from $10\times10$ to $40\times40$~$\mu{m^2}$ (with the diagonal along [100]) using UV lithography and ion etching, with the process monitored step by step by in-situ Auger spectroscopy (see Ref. \cite{Tiusan-2007} for more details).
+Following the MBE growth, all samples were patterned into in square-shape junctions of a size from $10\times10$ to $40\times40$~$\mu{\text{m}^2}$ (with the diagonal along the MgO substrate [100] direction) using UV lithography and ion etching, with the etching process being monitored step by step by in-situ Auger spectroscopy (see Ref. \cite{Tiusan-2007} for more details).